 The temporary amendments apply to private-sector employers.
 Therefore, the information below will be interpreted differently if the employer is the state, a municipality, a local government regional authority, the Social Insurance Institution of Finland, the Government of Åland, the Evangelical Lutheran Church or the Orthodox Church.

 During the validity of the temporary amendment, the employer also has the right to temporarily lay off fixed-term employees on grounds specified in the law.
+Starting from 1 January 2021, a fixed-term employee cannot be laid off unless the employee works as a substitute for a permanent employee and the employer had the right to lay off the permanent employee if he or she would be working.

 The employer may use the exceptional five-day period of layoff notice if the employer announces the layoff in 2020.
 In other words, the period of layoff notice may also take place in early 2021.
+From 1 January 2021, the lay-off notice must be provided at least 14 days before the beginning of the lay-off period, unless otherwise stated in the collective agreement applicable to the employment relationship in question.

 If the employer dismisses the employee in 2020 on financial and production-based grounds, the employer is obligated to re-employ the employee for nine months after the termination of the employment relationship as specified in the Employment Contracts Act.
+If the employee has been dismissed on financial and production-based grounds on 1 January 2021 or after, the employer shall offer work to the former employee if the employer needs new employees within four months of termination of the employment relationship for the same or similar work that the employee given notice had been doing.
+If the employment relationship has lasted for at least 12 years, the re-employment period is six months.

 There are no employee representatives at our workplace.
 What should we do?